nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 4. Open-source: allows user-written extensions to be integrated
 5. Ability to mark a task as a priority
 6. Allows a series of tasks in a project to be listed out
-7. Able to set tags (“contexts”) for easy reference
+7. Able to set tags ("contexts") for easy reference

 Weaknesses: